This chapter provides an overview of Python, a popular programming language, and its fundamental concepts necessary for building software.

 Use # for comments in code, enhancing readability but ignored by the interpreter.

-Explore the basics of NumPy, a powerful library for numerical computing in Python, including array creation, manipulation, and operations.
+Start chapterThis chapter introduces NumPy, a key library for numerical computing in Python, focusing on its array structure and operations.